 Joe was born in 1993 and read English Literature with Creative Writing at The University of Manchester.
 He holds an MA from the Centre for New Writing.
 He was a winner of the 2018 New Poets Prize and is published by The Poetry Business.
-His reviews and poems have appeared in PN Review, The Dark Horse, The North, The Interpreter’s House, Brittle Star, And Other Poems, The Manchester Review, Lighthouse, Crannóg Magazine, The High Window and elsewhere.
+His poems have appeared in PN Review, The Dark Horse, Magma, The North, The Interpreter’s House, Brittle Star, And Other Poems, The Manchester Review, Lighthouse, Crannóg Magazine, The High Window and elsewhere.
 In January 2018 he was named one of Eyewear’s Best New British and Irish Poets.
 In 2019 he was selected by Martina Evans for the Poetry Ireland Introductions Series.
 His debut pamphlet Somewhere Far is forthcoming with the Poetry Business in June 2019.

 The syntactical precision here demonstrates a care and attention to the weight and balance of each line that is laudable but when wedded to feeling, as it is here, technical excellence rises above mere flair in to something very special.
 These are assured and beguiling poems. – Kayo Chingonyi (Judge’s commentary – New Poets Prize)

 These touching, carefully made poems have an eye for things that happen once, and which resonate once he has set them down on the page.
 Somehwere Far is an auspicious debut. – John McAullife